Toronto Whiplash Lawyer

 Whiplash, sometimes referred to as Whiplash-Associated Disorders or WAD, is a term used to describe a range of neck injuries.
 Whiplash is a general classification that refers to damage to the soft tissues of the neck resulting from a sudden jerking movement:

 The condition occurs when there is a sudden force that thrusts an individual’s head one direction and then rapidly into another direction.
 Although it’s a soft tissue injury, whiplash can have serious and long-term effects.
 Whiplash can be very painful and immobilizing, but also frustrating because it can be a hard claim to prove.
-For help with a catastrophic injury claim in Toronto, contact a Toronto whiplash injury lawyer.
+For help with a personal injury claim in Toronto, contact a Toronto whiplash injury lawyer.

 Whiplash occurs when your head is jolted around and the movement stretches and tears the neck and upper spine muscle and tendon fibers.
 Whiplash symptoms include: